MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 The message is: Hello world!
 ```

 Congrats!
-You've just successfully read smart contract data from the Ethereum blockchain, way to go!
+You've just successfully read smart contract data from the Nephele blockchain, way to go!

 ### Update the message {#update-the-message}